vuxcode/pr1-project-alexanderrific/time-report.md

 - Added a button for calculating the result
 - Wrote the function for calculating the result
 - Wrote the variables for partsum 1, 2 and bonus for both players.

+2024-05-20 10min
+- Updated a spelling error in the prompt for Chans.
+- Updated the dialogue box and removed some unneccesary spaces.

- - Total time: 16h 20min.
-(And all the 15 minute brakes at work googling something, making a small change etc. ca 4hr) Totaling 20hrs.
+ - Total time: 16h 30min.
+(And all the 15 minute brakes at work googling something, making a small change etc. ca 4hr) Totaling 20-21hrs.